Engin-Boot/pong-stage-muskan01/Stage0/Start_the_game.md

 ### Scenario: Selecting exit game option from the game menu

   Given - Menu appears:
-  Press S to start the new game
+  Press S to start the new game,
   Press E to exit the game

   When - Player presses E

-  Then - game closes
+  Then - Activate the module Exit-game.md

 ### Scenario: Enter the names of player 1 and player 2